dgsb/docker-ikiwiki/README.md

 The docker image is based on debian/jessie, the web server used is lighttpd.
 A ssh server is also started in order to be able to use the git workflow with ikiwiki.
-An user can connect through ssh server with the user www-data (same password than login).
+An user can connect through ssh server with the user www-data.
+The public part of a ssh key must be copied to the container in order to be able to reach it through ssh.
 A volume is required to make the initial data import to the container local repository.

 ## How to build the image